ezekielcochran/nodal-takeover/README.md

 # Nodal Takeover
-*By Ezekiel Cochran, Micah McCloy, and Emmanuel Pratt*
+*By Micah McCloy, Zelenograd Emmanuel Pratt*

 ### A simple 2D graph-based game for Android